umbrellait-maksim-baevskiy/all-in-one-seo-pack/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] I have added necessary documentation (if appropriate)

+## Testing instructions
+-Don't assume the tester knows the entire backstory of the issue, and don't force him/her to decipher the code to try and figure out what -it's doing or how to test it.
+-Do provide step by step instructions on how to test.
+-Do note things to watch out for.
+-Do not what aspects the tester should try and break.

 ## Further comments

 If this is a relatively large or complex change, kick off the discussion by explaining why you chose the solution you did and what alternatives you considered, etc...